 Relationship to WCAG

 These tutorials provide best-practice guidance on implementing accessibility in different situations.
-They combine WCAG 2.0 success criteria and techniques from various conformance levels.
+They combine WCAG 2 success criteria and techniques from various conformance levels.
 Each tutorial page lists the specific success criteria and techniques used on that page.
-A more comprehensive coverage of the normative WCAG 2.0 standard and its supporting materials is provided in How to Meet WCAG 2.0: A customizable quick reference.
+A more comprehensive coverage of the normative WCAG 2.0 and WCAG 2.1 standards and their supporting materials is provided in How to Meet WCAG 2: A customizable quick reference.

 - How People with Disabilities Use the Web: An introduction covering a variety of disabilities, including age-related impairments